CH1MP5T0N/youtuber_outro/README.md

+# :skull: Youtube Outro
-Youtube Outro that can actually turn off your computer
+that can actually turn off your computer